Singer Instruments, Roadwater, Somerset, UK, TA23 0RE

 The size of a mutation can range from one single nucleotide to an entire region in a chromosome.
 There are many types of mutations (Figure 1).
 For example, a point mutation occurs when a single nucleotide is replaced with another single nucleotide.
 An insertion mutation occurs when an extra piece of DNA is added to a chromosomal region.
 A deletion mutation, conversely, occurs when a part of the DNA sequence is missing from the genome.

 The consequence of having a mutation in the genome also varies.
 A mutation can have no effect to an organism if the mutation occurs in a region that does not affect gene products or gene functions.
 This can happen if the mutation occurs at the non-coding region of the DNA or if the mutation occurs at a coding region, but does not change the final amino acid sequence of the gene product.
 This type of genetic alteration is called a silent mutation.
-Silent mutation is the major type of mutation which occurs in our genome.
+A silent mutation is the major type of mutation which occurs in our genome.

 If a mutation changes the amino acid sequence of a gene product or alters its expression, phenotypic consequences may occur, which could then affects the fitness level of the organism in its environment.
 A mutation is advantageous when its phenotypic consequence allows the organism to be more adaptable to the environment.
 Conversely, a mutation is deleterious when the organism becomes less adaptable to its environment.

 Mutations can be accumulated naturally in two ways.
-It can either be passed down from parent to offspring, which is called hereditary mutation, or acquired throughout an organism’s lifetime.
+It can either be passed down from parent to offspring, which is called a hereditary mutation or acquired throughout an organism’s lifetime.
 The latter, Acquired mutations, occur intrinsically from errors during DNA replication in actively dividing cells.
 They can also be induced extrinsically by external factors, such as UV radiation and free radicals.